atritthart/jobsite-generator-host/README.md

 ## Create a new AWS identity

 Log in with your email address (firstname.lastname.extern@zalando.de).
-The profile name is arbitrary (local only), but a good guess would be for example "aws-tfox-jobsite" which will also be used later in this documentation.
+The profile name is arbitrary (local only), but a good guess would be for example "aws-jobsite" which will also be used later in this documentation.

-    $ mai create aws-tfox-jobsite
+    $ mai create aws-jobsite
     Identity provider URL: aws.zalando.net
     SAML username: eemeli.kantola.extern@zalando.de
     Please enter your SAML password: